Marathon Race Description

 Section 1 – Blue Knob All Seasons to Heavens Hairpin (2.2 miles | +360 ft./-100 ft.)

-Starting at the Clubhouse at Blue Knob Four Seasons Resort at 2736 feet, runners will follow a rocky singletrack that meanders between the ski slopes and Overland Pass Rd. before emerging out of the woods below the summit before crossing the road.
-Runners will cross the road which dips into the woods behind the chalet and down a gravel service road to the paved hairpin turn.
+Starting at the Clubhouse at Blue Knob Four Seasons Resort at 2736 feet, runners will follow Hink’s Delusion – a rocky singletrack that meanders between the ski slopes and Overland Pass Rd. before emerging out of the woods below the summit before crossing the road.
+Runners will cross the road and then dips into the woods before a right turn down a gravel service road to the paved hairpin turn.
 You will cross the road here.
 There is no aid station here unlike in past years.

 Section 2 – Heavens Hairpin to Pavia Aid Station (5.1 miles | +180 ft./-1807 ft.)